Monoculture: Agro-extractivism

 Agro-extractivism is a form of extractivism in which foreign territorial, political, and economical dominance over agriculture is motivated by the large-scale production and exportation of agricultural commodities, often in the form of monocultures.

 Several monocultures in the Global South, such as sugar and coffee, were first planted in the 1800s following European colonization.
 These plantations used slave labor, setting a precedent for agriculture being a field dominated by foreign entities in the rest of Latin America and the Caribbean.
 This social framework has shaped the oppression of Black people and smaller-scale farmers in the face of present-day land acquisition for monocultural use.

 The large-scale establishment of monocultures in the tropics has led to hindrance of local small-scale farms and indigenous land rights in the forms of reduced food sovereignty, food security, land and water access, and hunting.
 Land privatization and pressure for monocultural expansion by larger companies takes different forms: silent evictions, violence, and reverse leasing arrangements.
 Introduction to global trade makes small-scale farmers vulnerable to international demand, prices, and variations in climate affecting crop production.
 Farmers who make contracts or take out loans with large corporations can face debt and loss of land if they fail to meet certain crop yields or profit.

 Monocultures are an aspect of agro-extractivism on account of high percentages of the produced crop being exported for processing and marketing by large transnational corporations, often in developed countries.
 For instance, following the North American Free Trade Agreement (NAFTA), agave production increased three-fold in Mexico from 1995 to 2019 due to foreign consumption, specifically by the United States.
 Pararguay sees similar demands with soy crops, exporting the majority of production without nutrients returning to native soil.
 More than 46 million hectares of soy has been planted across South America while over half a million hectares of land are being deforested annually to make land for cultivation.
 Some international companies relevant in the field of agro-extractivist monocultures are Syngenta and Bayer (biotech), Los Grobo, CRESUD, El Tejar, and Maggi (landowners), and Cargill, ADM, and Bunge (grain and seed providers).

+From a One Health perspective, such monoculture practices contribute to soil nutrient depletion, which has subsequent effects on the ecosystem and ultimately, human health.
+Repeated cultivation of a single crop exhausts soil nutrients and reduces microbial diversity, thereby diminishing soil fertility and increasing dependence on synthetic fertilizers.
+This degradation of soil quality not only jeopardizes long-term productivity, but also reduces the nutritional quality of crops, with the nutrient-poor soil inherently yielding foods with reduced nutrient density.
+In populations that rely heavily on staple crops, deficiencies in essential micronutrients such as zinc or iron can contribute to malnutrition-related health issues.
+Within a One Health framework, this illustrates how soil degradation driven by monoculture or similar practices can be directly linked to negative human health outcomes.